Itchy Pet Awareness and Solutions

 Grooming & Bathing

-VetRxDirect offers a variety of products to meet your dog or cat’s skincare needs throughout every season.
+VetRxDirect offers a variety of products to meet your dog or cat’s skincare needs every season.
 Check out these top picks for winter:

-Image result for 03 omegaO3 Omega features high potency essential fatty acids EPA and DHA from wild-caught fish oil.
-It includes vitamins A, D, and E. It helps promote healthy skin and coat as well as immune and joint health.
-Giving O3 Omega to your dog or cat is easier since it comes in a variety of options including capsules, clip tips, liquid, soft chews, and mini bites.
+O3 Omega features high potency essential fatty acids EPA and DHA from wild-caught fish oil.
+It includes vitamins A, D, and E. It helps promote healthy skin and coat and immune and joint health.
+Giving O3 Omega to your dog or cat is easy since it comes in various options, including capsules, clip tips, and liquid.

 Dogs Find Relief From Allergies And Itching With Apoquel

 Does your dog always have that itch that he can’t quite scratch?
 Do they have allergies that cause them to constantly lick and chew with no relief?
-It’s normal to have an itch here and a scratch there, but if your dog has never ending problems with itching, it might be time to look into it.
-Just like us, dogs can develop allergies and sensitivities to certain foods or things in the environment like pollen, mold, types of grass and trees.
+It’s normal to have an itch here and a scratch there, but if your dog has never-ending problems with itching, it might be time to look into it.
+Just like us, dogs can develop allergies and sensitivities to certain foods or things in the environment, like pollen, mold, and types of grass and trees.
 They can also become allergic to the saliva of fleas when they bite, a condition known as flea allergy dermatitis (FAD), and have reactions with only one or two fleas on their body.
-Dogs can also come in contact with other parasites like lice and mites, or irritants like shampoo and medications.
-The common signs that your dog has itching or irritation include excessive scratching, biting, licking chewing, rubbing, scooting, foot chewing and redness of the skin.
+Dogs can also come in contact with other parasites like lice and mites or irritants like shampoo and medications.
+The common signs that your dog has itching or irritation include excessive scratching, biting, licking, chewing, rubbing, scooting, foot chewing, and redness of the skin.
 If you notice changes in the skin or your dog is starting to cause damage to their skin, contact your veterinarian for treatment options and to determine the cause.
-Chronic scratching that causes skin damage can also be a sign of a more serious skin disease or infection and should be discussed with your veterinarian.Apoquel For Dogs With Allergies Now At VetRxDirect
+Chronic scratching that causes skin damage can also be a sign of a more serious skin disease or infection and should be discussed with your veterinarian.

-Medications like steroids, antihistamines, and medicated shampoos, creams, and sprays are usually prescribed to help dogs and their owners deal with the itching but recently a medication called Apoquel was brought back because of popular demand.
+Medications like steroids, antihistamines, and medicated shampoos, creams, and sprays are usually prescribed to help dogs and their owners deal with the itching, but recently, a medication called Apoquel was brought back because of popular demand.